 - They will let the recruiter know that they want the candidate but can’t afford the fee

 If #1 happens that means they know who the candidate is.
-The recruiter didn’t do their due diligence to take out the candidates First and Last name and where they are currently work.
+The recruiter didn’t do their due diligence to take out the candidates First and Last name and where they are currently working.
 But even then, they can still find similar candidates using their internal recruiters to save a few bucks.

 If #2 happens, the Recruiter and Client will enter negotiations.
 Don’t get me wrong, we want the money.
 Most of us are told to take the 15% fee vs no money at all.
 If no consensus is reached then the good recruiters will let the candidate know that they can apply themselves to the client.